What is a Climate Resilience Hub?

 All hubs are expected to display the Climate Resilience Hub window decal and have brochures about extreme weather preparedness available to their patrons.
 All hubs are also expected to organize at least one yearly educational event about emergency preparedness.

 Beyond that, hubs are encouraged to think independently (and work with CREW) to determine what additional services they might be able to provide to the community.
-During a heavy snowfall, for example, a Hub might open its doors to non-customers to get warm, stay open later than usual, and have weather forecast information readily on hand.
+During a heavy snowfall, for example, a Hub might open its doors to non-customers to get warm, stay open later than usual, and have weather forecast information readily available.

-When will hubs be called upon?
+When will hubs self-activate?

 - Winter Storm Warning